 Men with Diamond face shapes should always keep their angular features and cheekbones in mind.
 Therefore, keeping the moustache’s finish soft rather would avoid over-emphasising their features.

 Furthermore, given their pronounced cheek width, it is better to keep moustaches narrow to maintain balance with the chin.
 This can be difficult with a Handlebar moustache as they usually go past the corners of the mouth.

 Oval face shapes should be mindful that extravagant moustache styles can throw off their harmonious proportions at any time.

 However, Oval faces are one of the most adapted shapes for well-trimmed traditional Handlebar moustaches.
 The only thing to be mindful of is the breadth of the upper-lip.
 The broader the lip, the thicker the moustache.
 A modest in volume and sharply styled Imperial moustache is right at home on an Oval face.

 Incompatible Face Shapes

+As Handlebar moustaches create width, this can have disastrous consequences for both Round shaped faces.
 Big moustaches also reduce chin height.
-Therefore, Round or Heart face shapes may suffer from the illusion of the chin sinking into the mouth.
+Therefore, Round face shapes may suffer from the illusion of the chin sinking into the mouth.
 If you are adamant about having a Handlebar moustache, consider a Van Dyke, which may counteract the moustache’s adverse effects.